Developmental milestones record - 2 years

 - Can organize phrases of 2 - 3 words

-- Increased attention span
+- Has increased attention span

-- Vision fully developed
+- Vision is fully developed

-- Vocabulary has increased to about 50 - 300 words (healthy children's vocabulary can vary widely)
+- Vocabulary has increased to about 50 - 300 words (Healthy children's vocabulary can vary widely.)

 - Encourage play that involves building and creativity.